boazbk/crypto/lec_07_hash_functions.md

 [^satoshi]: This is  one of the places where we simplify and deviate from the actual Bitcoin system.
 In the actual Bitcoin system, the atomic unit is known as a _satoshi_ and one bitcoin (abberviated BTC) is $10^8$ satoshis.
 For reasons of efficiency, there is no individual identifier per satoshi and transactions can involve transfer and creation of multiple satoshis.
 However, conceptually we can think of atomic coins each of which has a unique identifier.

-Since there are no user accounts in bitcoin, the "entities" $P$ and $Q$ are not identifier of any person or account.
+Since there are no user accounts in bitcoin, the "entities" $P$ and $Q$ are not identifiers of any person or account.
-Rather  $P$ and $Q$ as  "computational puzzles".
+Rather  $P$ and $Q$ are  "computational puzzles".
 A _computational puzzle_ can be thought of as a string $\alpha$ that specifies some "problem" such that it's easy to verify whether some other string $\beta$ is a "solution" for $\alpha$, but it is hard to find such a solution on your own.
 (Students with complexity background will recognize here the class **NP**.)
 So when we say "transfer the coin $ID$ from $P$ to $Q$" we mean that whomever holds a solution for the puzzle $Q$ is now the owner of the coin $ID$ (and to verify the authenticity of this transfer, you provide a solution to the puzzle $P$.)